 - St. Thomas Elgin General Hospital, St. Thomas

 - Windsor Regional Hospital (WRH) – Oulette Campus, Windsor

-Carotid Endartectomy or Carotid stenting is available by physician referral at LHSC- University Hospital in London at WRH-Oulette site in Windsor.
-Please contact the Secondary Stroke Prevention Clinics at sites for more information.
+Carotid Endarterectomy or Carotid stenting is available by physician referral at LHSC- University Hospital in London at WRH-Oulette site in Windsor.
+Please contact the Secondary Stroke Prevention Clinics at these sites for more information.